Spomky-Labs/jose/doc/operation/Verify.md

 Verify JWS Signatures
 =====================

-This library provides a `Loader` object able to verify load and verify signatures of a JWS.
+This library provides a `Loader` object able to load and verify signatures of a JWS.
 If the JWS contains claims, **these claims are not verified by this loader.
 This step is done by the [Checker](Check.md)**.

 # The Most Common Way